rogermparent/gatsby-theme-platinum/README.md

 MDX pages with the same filename as this will have their resulting path set to their parent directory.
 Defaults to "index".

-### templateDir
+### templateDirectory

 The directory where templates are stored, relative to your site's base directory.
 Defaults to "src/templates"

 ### defaultTemplate

-The filename of the default template to fall back on when no other is specified, relative to `templateDir`.
+The filename of the default template to fall back on when no other is specified, relative to `templateDirectory`.
-Defaults to 'default', meaning with the default `templateDir` the default template is `src/templates/default.js`.
+Defaults to 'default', meaning with the default `templateDirectory` the default template is `src/templates/default.js`.

 ### directoryTemplates